Avoid Workout Injuries With These Tips

 To get the most out of your workout while avoiding injuries, you need to work on your relaxation techniques.
 Are you living and dying with every play, allowing yourself to get more and more worked up?

 While having a great competitive spirit is awesome, becoming too rigid and tense is how injuries happen.

 To keep injuries at bay, you will want to make yourself as adaptable as humanly possible.

 The majority of the tension we feel during sporting events is self-generated.
 Getting to know yourself better will allow you to locate the sources of this tension and eliminate them before they have a chance to become your own worst enemy.

 4. Play Smart, Not Hard

-No one is suggesting that you give anything less than your best effort, but a variety of injuries are caused by effort that is misplaced.
-This might seem like a no brainer to certain readers, but for those who are used to putting that pedal to the metal at all times, this piece of advice just might save them from a lengthy rehabilitation process.
+No one is suggesting that you give anything less than your best effort, but a variety of injuries are caused by the effort that is misplaced.
+This might seem like a no-brainer to certain readers, but for those who are used to putting that pedal to the metal at all times, this piece of advice just might save them from a lengthy rehabilitation process.